Pompano Beach, FL 33069

 • Finish the letter using your first name or a pseudonym.

 Online websites are constantly on the lookout for letters written in languages other than English.
-You can email them in your native language, and they will translate them for you.
+You can email them in your native language, and they will translate it for you.

 There is no money exchanged for these websites (but some may charge), and no one gets paid or compensated.
 It is about assisting individuals who are now suffering.
 The letters may change to blend in with the others, but only after consulting with you to ensure your satisfaction.
 They might currently only accept letters from those who are at least 18 years old.